rafaelfcardoso/kairo-ios/scratchpad.md

 - Guarantee the overlay respects safe areas and does not cross the navigation bar.
 - Enable any screen to trigger the chat overlay by updating chatViewModel.isExpanded.

+## Background and Motivation
+The app must show a login modal when an API call returns 401 Unauthorized.
+Currently, some 401s are not mapped to `.unauthorized` and thus do not trigger the modal, breaking the user experience.

 # Project Status Board
 - [x] Create folders in Xcode following the Target Directory Layout (verify in Xcode navigator).
   - [Completed automatically by Executor at 2025-04-29T12:09:14-03:00]